Dashron/Roads/README.md

             });
         });

-The second benefit provided by this filter, is that you can provide function or promise values and the filter will expand them ONLY if the user has explicitly requested them.
+The second benefit is that you can provide function or promise values and the filter will expand them ONLY if the user has explicitly requested them.
 This allows you to avoid heavy DB queries or cache hits by intelligently structuring your responses.

     var f = new FieldsFilter({
         'test' : {